msharsha555/CheckImage/README.md

 # CheckImage
 A simple web interface where you can upload an image to the local server and get instantaneous results about the image.

-Instructions:
+**Instructions:**

 First of all install flask web framework on your system using Anaconda

 **COMMAND : conda install flask**

-Install other libraries like numpy,cv2,malplotlib,skimage which are also necessary to process the image.
+Install other libraries like numpy,cv2,matplotlib,skimage which are also necessary to process the image.

 Run the .py file using the following command

-**COMMAND :python3 cv.py**
+**COMMAND : python3 cv.py**

 Voila!
 Your server is running on port 5000